 SaveH2ONJ.org is a campaign to highlight the importance of regional planning and water supply protection.
 Learn more about the organizations behind the campaign.

-One of our first campaign efforts has included the creation of a billboard placed in close proximity to New Jersey DEP’s offices in Trenton.
-The advertisement focuses on the importance of the Highlands and Pinelands regions to the state’s water supply and features Eileen Swan, former director of the New Jersey Highlands Council who was released from the council against the objections of many who support Highlands protection.
+One of our first campaign efforts was the creation of a billboard located next to New Jersey Department of Environmental Protection (DEP) offices in Trenton.
+The first billboard featured Eileen Swan, former director of the New Jersey Highlands Council who was released from the council against the objections of many who support Highlands protection.

 What is the Water Supply Master Plan and Why Does it Matter?

 The New Jersey Water Supply Management Act, approved in 1981, recognizes that water resources are public assets that the State holds in trust for its citizens and requires that the state create a Water Supply Master Plan.
 You can review the Act here.

 This legislation entrusts the New Jersey Department of Environmental Protection (DEP) with primary responsibility to ensure that New Jersey can cope with all foreseeable water needs and prescribes that DEP develop and periodically update the New Jersey Statewide Water Supply Plan.

 This plan estimates the amount of water that was withdrawn from each watershed in an effort to determine if there was sufficient remaining water to support future water supply withdrawals, suitable water quality, protect and maintain aquatic resources, and defer saltwater intrusion.
 If a watershed had ample remaining water to maintain these uses, that watershed was concluded to be in “surplus.”
 If a watershed did not possess ample water to maintain these uses, that watershed was concluded to be in “deficit.”